yodaos-project/yodaos/README.md

 ## Get Started

-To start with compiling [YODAOS][], a Linux is required, we recommand the followings distributions:
+To start with compiling [YODAOS][], a Linux is required, we recommend the followings distributions:

 - Ubuntu 16.04
 - Centos 7